 It is the responsibility of the student to pick up materials from the Online and Learning Technologies Office at the beginning of the semester.
 The Online and Learning Technologies Office is located in the Wilkens Library Building, ground floor Room LCG-13.

-Any student taking online courses or courses with online components will be responsible to have access to both the Internet and a computer running Internet Explorer v5.5 or higher.
-Students with disabilities who believe they need accommodations in e-courses are advised to contact the O'Neill Center for Disability Services in MM Wilkens Hall (South) 222 as soon as possible, or call (508) 362-2131 x4337.
+Any student taking online courses or courses with online components will be responsible to have access to both the Internet and a computer.
+Students with disabilities who believe they need accommodations in e-courses are advised to contact the O'Neill Center for Disability Services in MM Wilkens Hall room 222 as soon as possible, or call 508.362.2131 x4337.